nostack-dev/minitemplate/README.md

 - **Footers**
 - **Tables**

-You can view and explore all available components [here](https://daisyui.com/components/).
+Explore the full range of available components [here](https://daisyui.com/components/).

-Additionally, MiniTemplate supports DaisyUI's extensive **theme system**, which allows you to apply different looks to your site with minimal effort.
-Check out the full theme reference [here](https://daisyui.com/docs/themes/) to pick the one that fits your project.
+Additionally, MiniTemplate supports DaisyUI's **theme system**, allowing you to quickly switch between designs.
+Check out the full theme reference [here](https://daisyui.com/docs/themes/).

+## Pagespeed Optimization & SEO Benefits

+With **CDN-hosted** resources, MiniTemplate is designed for **pagespeed optimization**.
+A fast website means better user experience and higher rankings on search engines like Google.
+The SEO-friendly architecture makes it easier for your static site to perform well, even in highly competitive search environments.

 ## No Local Dependencies

-Forget about installing local dependencies like Node.js.
-MiniTemplate is fully CDN-powered, so all you need is an internet connection.
-The included scripts are simple Bash scripts to automate project creation and component integration.
+There’s no need for local tools like Node.js.
+MiniTemplate runs entirely on CDN resources, making it the **simplest static site generator** for building quick and efficient websites.

 ## Contribute